2019–20 FIA World Endurance Championship: Schedule

-After Formula 1 announced their provisional 2019 schedule, the WEC moved the Fuji round forward one week to 6 October to avoid a conflict with the Japanese GP.
-This also avoids a date conflict with the scheduled date for the IMSA season finale, Petit Le Mans.
-Moving the Fuji round forward also allowed the Shanghai round to be moved forward one week to 10 November, which avoids a conflict with the traditional date for the Macau GP.
+After Formula 1 announced their provisional 2019 schedule, the WEC moved the Fuji round forward one week to 6 October to avoid a conflict with the Japanese Grand Prix.
+This also avoided a date conflict with the scheduled date for the IMSA season finale, Petit Le Mans.
+Moving the Fuji round forward also allowed the Shanghai round to be moved forward one week to 10 November, which avoided a conflict with the traditional date for the Macau Grand Prix.
 On 2 December 2019, it was announced that due to the failure of the promoter for 6 Hours of São Paulo to fulfill its contractual obligations to the championship, the round would be canceled, and instead replaced by the 6 Hours of Circuit of the Americas.
 The FIA also moved the date back three weeks to avoid a clashing with Super Bowl LIV and the Mexico City ePrix.

 The 1000 Miles of Sebring was scheduled for 20 March 2020, but was cancelled due to a travel ban to the U.S. from mainland Europe in response to the COVID-19 pandemic.
 The 24 Hours of Le Mans was postponed to September due to the coronavirus.
 The 6 Hours of Spa-Francorchamps was postponed on 16 March.
 On 3 April 2020, a new revised calendar for the 2019–20 season was released, with the Spa race moved to 15 August and another 8 Hours of Bahrain event, on 21 November 2020, replacing the cancelled 1000 Miles of Sebring.
 The final round at Bahrain in November was moved up a week as a result of Formula One scheduling a double header event at that venue for the end of the month.

 Teams and drivers

 LMP1

-Note* The #3 Rebellion R13 entry only appeared at the first and seventh rounds of the season and was not classified as a full season entry not receiving points in the World Endurance LMP Drivers & World Endurance LMP1 Championship standings.
+Note* The #3 Rebellion R13 entry only appeared at the first and seventh rounds of the season; it was not classified as a full season entry, and was ineligible for points in the World Endurance LMP Drivers & World Endurance LMP1 Championship standings.

-Note* The #4 ByKolles ENSO CLM P1/01 entry only appeared at the sixth and seventh rounds of the season and was not classified as a full season entry not receiving points in the World Endurance LMP Drivers & World Endurance LMP1 Championship standings.
+Note* The #4 ByKolles ENSO CLM P1/01 entry only appeared at the sixth and seventh rounds of the season; it was not classified as a full season entry, and was ineligible for points in the World Endurance LMP Drivers & World Endurance LMP1 Championship standings.

 LMP2

-In accordance with the Le Mans Prototype LMP2 regulations all cars use the Gibson GK428 4.2 L V8 engine.
+In accordance with the Le Mans Prototype LMP2 regulations all cars used the Gibson GK428 4.2 L V8 engine.